Artists-for-Humanity/module-space-invaders-phaser/tutorial/steps/step08.md

 ### Left and Right Arrow Keys

-First, let's create a variable that will reference our cursor object.
+First, let's create a field that will reference our cursor object.
 To do this, navigate to `this.player` on line 8 of `main.js`.
 Below this line add the following:

 ```js
 this.cursors;